About your flowers & farmer-florist

 Grown in Michigan.

 I work with seasonal, locally-grown flowers that are difficult to source elsewhere.
-The vast majority of flowers I grow myself in a small converted side lot in Hazel Park.
-I like to grow unique hues and varieties of cut flowers and will procure seeds, tubers, bulbs, and other materials from small-scale farmers across the United States.
-I enjoy supporting other local growers by getting their flowers for larger events and projects.
-I only work with plant materials that haven't been treated with synthetic chemicals (in either pre- or post- harvest), so that flowers are safe for up-close enjoyment.
+Many of the flowers I grow myself in a small converted side lot in Hazel Park.
+But increasingly, I source from other local flower farmers to showcase the beauty of what can grow in this pocket of Michigan.
+I strive to work with plant materials that haven't been treated with synthetic chemicals (in either pre- or post- harvest), so that flowers are safe for up-close enjoyment.
+I will work with imported flowers on a case-by-case basis and in instances of cultural significance.

 The tension between that which is cultivated and that which is wild serves as the primary inspiration for my designs — nothing influences my aesthetic more than the Garden itself.